Forgot password

 The music adds so much to this wild ride of a movie.

-Deadpool & Wolverine has hit theaters worldwide, and suffice it to say it’s a hoot.
+Deadpool & Wolverine has hit theaters worldwide, and it’s a hoot.
 From the flawless chemistry between Ryan Reynolds and Hugh Jackman and the outrageous humor to the many cameos and Easter eggs, it’s fun from beginning to end.

 Recommended Videos

 One of the things that makes the movie so entertaining is its fantastic soundtrack, which is now on sale.
-Deadpool & Wolverine (Original Motion Picture Soundtrack) features 18 tracks by a plethora of iconic artists.
-It adds much to the film, ramping up the excitement and creating a scene-appropriate atmosphere.
+Deadpool & Wolverine (Original Motion Picture Soundtrack) features 18 tracks by multiple iconic artists.
+This adds much to the film, ramping up the excitement and creating a scene-appropriate atmosphere.

 In this piece, we’ll rank every track from worst to best.
-Please note that although they’re in the movie, Madonna’s “Like a Prayer” and AC/DC’s “Hells Bells” are not on the album and will not be included in the list.
+Please note that although they’re in the movie, Madonna’s “Like a Prayer” and AC/DC’s “Hells Bells” are not on the album and will be included in a separate ranking at the bottom.

 18. “SLASH” — Stray Kids